zentyal/zentyal/docs/en/user/backup.rst

 Configuration backups
 ---------------------

-In addition, eBox Platform has another way to make configuration backups and restore them from the interface itself.
-This method backs up the configuration of all modules that have been enabled at some point, as well as the LDAP users and any other additional files required by each of these modules.
+In addition, eBox Platform has another way to make a configuration backups and restore them from the interface itself.

 The backup can also include the data stored by these modules (home directories, voicemail, etc.) but from 1.2 onwards this way